mwvgroup/Pitt-Google-Broker/README.md

 ## ZTF Data Access

 This project will eventually connect to the Zwicky Transient Facility (*ZTF*) .
 However, the live ZTF stream is still in beta and isn't publically available.
 In the meantime, we work with data from the [ZTF public alerts archive](https://ztf.uw.edu/alerts/public/).
 This has the same data but is released daily instead of as an alerts stream.
-Access is provided via the `data_access` package provided in this repo:
+Access is provided via the `mock_stream` package located in this repo:

 ```python
 from matplotlib import pyplot as plt